-The true story of Bill and Tricia Moser, who were living in one of America's wealthiest communities when they stepped away and began a journey that ultimately led to a horse-and-buggy Amish life.
+The true story of Bill and Tricia Moser, who were living in one of America's wealthiest communities when they stepped away to lead a horse-and-buggy Amish life.

 Order Becoming Amish on the BecomingAmish.net website and receive a 25% discount.

 No more BMWs.
 No more architectural or medical careers.
 Instead, the Mosers drew close with their children, built pallets for money, wore homemade clothes, and bonded with people of their Amish faith and community.
-Here, in Becoming Amish, they offer a modern couple's honest perspective on that separate and seemingly cloistered world, a perspective that is uniquely insider and outsider at the same time.
+Here, in Becoming Amish, they offer a modern couple's honest perspective on that separate and seemingly cloistered world, a perspective that is uniquely both insider and outsider.